 The Uniform Law creates a common legal services market across NSW and Victoria, encompassing almost three quarters of Australia’s lawyers.
 The scheme aims to harmonise regulatory obligations while retaining local performance of regulatory functions.

-The Uniform Law will regulate the legal profession across the two jurisdictions, governing matters such as practising certificate types and conditions, maintaining and auditing of trust accounts, continuing professional development requirements, complaints handling processes, billing arrangements and professional discipline issues.
+The Uniform Law regulates the legal profession across the two jurisdictions, governing matters such as practising certificate types and conditions, maintaining and auditing of trust accounts, continuing professional development requirements, complaints handling processes, billing arrangements and professional discipline issues.

-The Law Society of New South Wales will still perform its same regulatory functions, including overseeing trust accounts and licensing.
-We will also work with the Office of the Legal Services Commissioner in relation to complaints about solicitor conduct.
+The Law Society of New South Wales continues to perform its same regulatory functions, including overseeing trust accounts and licensing.
+We also continue to work with the Office of the Legal Services Commissioner in relation to complaints about solicitor conduct.

 What new regulatory bodies does the Uniform Law create?

 - The Commissioner for Uniform Legal Services Regulation, who also acts as CEO of the Legal Services Council

 Together these bodies will set the policy framework for the new scheme and refine the way it operates by:

 - Making rules about how the scheme operates

 - Issuing guidelines and directions to local regulatory authorities to make sure the law operates consistently across jurisdictions, and